sraheja18/Aspect-Based-Sentiment-Analysis/README.md

 - Aspect-Based Sentiment Analysis (ABSA).
 This README will provide you with an overview of ABSA, its importance, and how to use the resources and code provided in this repository.

 ## Table of Contents
--Introduction to ABSA
+- Introduction to ABSA
--Key Features
+- Key Features
--Getting Started
+- Getting Started
--Installation
+- Installation
--Examples
+- Examples

 ## 1. Introduction to ABSA